 As a survivor, I’m learning to live with my scars and missing pieces.
 I used to feel broken, irreparable… But now I’m learning to squeeze from my life every single drop of joy and opportunity to live life to the fullest and enjoy my freedom.

 I share my story because I believe every human being should have the right of freedom and dignity.
 Sadly, it is not that way.
 I want to empower survivors to keep healing and to regain their voices, their dreams, their freedom, their lives.
-I want to empower all the people that fight against the horrible crime of human trafficking, modern day slavery, and exploitation to keep working to help free people.
+I want to empower all the people that fight against the horrible crime of human trafficking, and exploitation to keep working to help free people.
 You may be regarded greatly in this life and eternity.
 I want to raise awareness, educate communities, to the point that it becomes contagious to take action against Human Trafficking.
 We can all do our part to overcome evil with good.
 There are many millions of people still being held captive, help them.
 Free them.

 How can someone help?

 I will keep healing for a life time, one day at a time, thanks to Mosaic Family Services.
 They are the light and bridge for restoration for survivors.
 You can help by making a donation to them right now.

 How does life look like for you now that you are free?

 I’m a lifelong learner and dreamer.
 I enjoy singing, art, cooking healthy meals, making jewelry, spending time with my family and empowering people.

 At the present moment, I’m a Community Health Worker, Advocate & Mentor of children & Youth, as well as a Survivor Advocate Speaker.